sirkapil/nehu/pages/birthday.md

 + I wish you soon realize that you are not cactus🌵 (cactus to nhi lekin jhoonti bahut bdi hai 😂)
 + I wish you never fall sick and you say forever good bye to food poisoning, fluctuating bp and others.
 Always remain healthy and happy.
 (But pehle namkin khana to chhod de 😆)
 + I wish you keep dancing and singing your favorite songs. (sad songs mat sunne lag jana aur unpr dance bhi nhi 😆)
 + I wish you start believing in wishes from true heart.
 They are purest form of prayers, anyone can do and god bless you a successful life.✌
 + I wish your brother score good in GATE exam ✌, one he is preparing for (bet he'll not get better rank than me 💪)
 + I wish your wishes become reality. (start making wish for me too, kya pta meri wish bhi kabool ho jaye kabhi😘)
 + I wish you keep spreading happiness in others life forever😊
 + I wish your best friend vivek get a gf soon.
 (Vaise vo iss maamle main jee tod mehnat kr rha h.😆)
 + I wish your madness keep alive surroundings.😎 (velli kudi 🙈)
 + I wish you never give up on your goals in life.💪
 + I wish you get sooo much love from those all whom you love.
-You and your perfect bf tiwari keep loving each other forever❤
+Yeah , and you and your perfect bf tiwari keep loving each other forever ❤

 ![tiwari](../uploads/user/withtiwari.jpg)